dcorns/socketIOPresentation/README.md

 index.html and master.html are stored in /app/views
 images and other resourses are stored in /public

-To start the presentation: node server
+To start the presentation: node app